 To make it even more convenient, I mounted it on hinges so it can fold away when not being used.

 I hired an electrician to install this for me, but it was pretty cheap.
 I can’t tell you how many times I used to fire up my table saw just to trip the 15 amp family room breaker.
-Eileen was not very happy sitting in the dark when previously she was just enjoying her favorite TV show.
+My wife was not very happy sitting in the dark when previously she was just enjoying The Bachelor.

 Your garage ceiling is prime real estate for storage.